sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/security.md

 ```

 To customize the default TLS settings, see [Customizing TLS Certificates](settings.md#Customizing_TLS_Certificates).

 ### Requests Authentication

-Once TLS is established, each metric request moves to the authentication step.
-That's why the `OTLP gRPC Receiver` is configured to authenticate any incoming request using the `basicauth` authenticator.
+Once TLS is established, the `OTLP gRPC Receiver` authenticates any incoming request by using the `basicauth` authenticator.

-Here is the `OTLP gRPC Receiver` configuration including the authenticator (`config/otel-config.yaml`):
+The `OTLP gRPC Receiver` is configured as follows in the `config/otel-config.yaml` file:

 ```yaml
   otlp: